 Alesha Dixon

 In 2007, Dixon was a contestant on the fifth series of the BBC dancing competition show Strictly Come Dancing, which she won.
 Her television exposure led to a successful musical comeback, which included her signing to Asylum Records.
-In 2008, she released her second album, The Alesha Show, which was certified platinum by the British Phonographic Industry (BPI) and produced the successful singles "The Boy Does Nothing" and "Breathe Slow", the latter of which became her highest charting single and earned her a Brit Award nomination.
+Her second album, The Alesha Show (2008), was certified platinum by the British Phonographic Industry (BPI) and produced the successful singles "The Boy Does Nothing" and "Breathe Slow", the latter of which became her highest charting single and earned her a Brit Award nomination.
 She has since released the albums The Entertainer (2010) and Do It for Love (2015).

 Biography from the Wikipedia article Alesha Dixon.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.